Introduction: Toe-up Knitted Slipper Socks

 On the first gusset row, knit the first half of the row--from the marker until you turn the work around.
 On the back side, increase a stitch at the beginning and end of each sock.
 The next row is knit plain--no increases.

 Repeat the increase and plain row pair until you have all the gusset stitches.
+One side of the sock will have twice the number of stitches as the back of the sock.

 This is a good time to measure again.
 Sometimes I need a few extra rows to make the sock long enough.
 Socks stretch to fit but hand knit ones don't usually stretch the way store bought ones do.
 I like to make sure it will be comfortable to wear.